andrewmedina/CodeFights/CodeSignal/README.md

-# CodeFights
+# codesignal
-These are some of my solutions to CodeFights problems in C++, Go, and JavaScript
+solutions to problems in c++, go, and javascript